wasabifx/wasabi/README.md

 * Add missing unit tests
 * Finish implementation of some things and make them production ready
 * A lot of missing functionality such as support for static binding to GET/POST
+* A Runner
+* Performance checks.
+No performance testing has been made.

 Contributions
 -------------